6x Faster Excel Reads in Power Automate: Office Scripts vs “List Rows” [Benchmark]

 Screenshot showing the successfully retrieved data from 100,000 records

-Therefore, I recommend creating scripts specialized for the specific table you're working with.
+To solve this, I recommend creating a script specialized for your specific table structure.

 Screenshot of a specialized Office Script for a specific table structure